zonca/italianschoolsd-website/site/content/_index.md

       title: "Italian for adults"
       text: "Italian group and private classes in-person in Kearny Mesa and online for all levels of proficiency, we also organize custom classes for groups or businesses.
 We focus on a conversation-first approach with highly interactive classes, highlight cultural aspects of life and tourism in Italy, and include insights into the history and geography of Italy."
       link: /adults
-    - image: img/italian-summer-camp.svg
-      title: "Italian Summer Camp (TK-8th grade)"
-      text: "Bilingual camp where kids will learn and use Italian sentences as part of fun activities like games, crafts and physical exercise.
-3 weeks starting on June 10th (enrollment is week-by-week), 9am-3pm, in-person at our school in Kearny Mesa."
-      link: /summer-camp
 values:
     heading: About
     text: Our instructors are all mother-tongue Italian, they are experienced and passionate about teaching kids their own language and culture.
 Maura D'Andrea is the Italian school Director and CEO, she founded Italian school of San Diego in 2021.